American Dreams (Charlie Haden album)

-American Dreams is an album by bassist Charlie Haden featuring saxophonist Michael Brecker recorded in 2002 and released on the Verve label.
+American Dreams is an album by bassist Charlie Haden with saxophonist Michael Brecker, recorded in 2002 and released on the Verve label.

 Reception

-The AllMusic review by David R. Adler awarded the album 2½ stars, stating, "This overly long quartet-plus-strings session is Charlie Haden's paean to an ideal America, made during a time that was ripe for such reflections.
+The AllMusic review by David R. Adler stated, "This overly long quartet-plus-strings session is Charlie Haden's paean to an ideal America, made during a time that was ripe for such reflections.
 The band, with Haden on bass, Michael Brecker on tenor, Brad Mehldau on piano, and Brian Blade on drums, is unassailably strong."